Call Options Calculator

 Long Call vs. Short Call

-Long Call (buying): Pay premium, unlimited upside, max loss = premium.
-Short Call (selling): Receive premium, max profit = premium, risk is unlimited (if naked) or capped (if covered by stock ownership).
-Your risk profile depends entirely on whether you are buying or selling.
+Long Call (buying): pay the premium, upside is theoretically unlimited, maximum loss is the premium.
+Short Call (selling): receive the premium, maximum profit is that premium, and risk is unlimited if the call is naked or capped (above the strike) if it is covered by stock you own.
+Your entire risk profile depends on which side you take.

 Where: